PopeJuliusII/leetcode/Problem 344 - Reverse String/explanation.md

-Although this is not an appropriate answer to give when asked this question, I have included it as a brief reminder that built-in methods may be significantly faster than our replication of them.
+Although this is not an appropriate answer to give when asked this question, I have included it as a brief reminder that built-in methods may be significantly faster than our own implementation of them.

 ### Solution 2: Space Complexity